charlesk513/Revision_manager/README.md

-# ACT
-YOUR REVISION HUB
+# ACT                YOUR REVISION HUB
 A command-line application designed to help students organize and manage revision materials efficiently.
 The system allows users to store, update, and access PDFs, books, and other study resources by course unit.
+ACT is derived from  the creators (Alvin, Charles and Twaha)

 🚀 Features